neilgupta/prusa-octoprint-setup/README.md

 Infill: 20%

-### Camera Mount
+### Camera Mount - Arm, Camera, Lid, Post

 https://www.prusaprinters.org/prints/7064-customizable-raspberry-pi-camera-bed-mount-prusa-m/

-Includes arm, post, camera holder, and camera lid.
 Customizable via included OpenSCAD, but the gcode files committed here should work great with an MK3S.
 This mount does require using a couple of the spare M4 screws included with your Prusa.

 Material: PLA should be safe, but PETG is better given its proximity to heat bed